Table of Contents

-- Slant Blocks: When completing ATG split squats or ATG squats many beginners do not have the ankle mobility to achieve full knee bend while maintaining an upright posture, like “Knees Over Toes Guy” Ben Patrick.
-The Slant Blocks help you elevate your heal allowing you to get into positions you wouldn’t normally be able to.
+- Slant Blocks: When completing ATG split squats or ATG squats, many beginners do not have the ankle mobility to achieve a full knee bend while maintaining an upright posture, like “Knees Over Toes Guy” Ben Patrick.
+The Slant Blocks help you elevate your heel, allowing you to get into positions you wouldn’t normally be able to.

-The Slant Blocks are different than anything else on the market in that they are stackable and allow you to progressively achieve full knee bend incrementally over time.
-They are stackable, come in 10, 20, and 30-degree components, have a weight capacity of up to 1,000 pounds, and come with their own carrying bag.
+The Slant Blocks are different from anything else on the market in that they are stackable and allow you to achieve full knee bends incrementally over time.
+They are stackable, come in 10, 20, and 30-degree components, have a weight capacity of up to 1,000 pounds, and come with their carrying bag.
 The whole product weighs 7 pounds, so it is perfect for those looking to get a workout in on the run.

 Here is a video of this product in use.

-- FAE Slant Board: The slant board, much like the slant blocks, helps athletes get into the deep ranges initially before they are able to do so naturally.
+- FAE Slant Board: The slant board, much like the slant blocks, helps athletes get into the deep ranges initially before they can do so naturally.
 The slant board can also help you challenge your calves and increase the durability of your Achilles tendon.

-The FAE slant board is different from others on the market in that it is built to last, and is much cheaper than the competitors!
+The FAE slant board is different from others on the market in that it is built to last and is much cheaper than its competitors!

-The FAE Slant Board has a non-slip material incorporated into the design, that ensures you stay safe while improving your health.
-The durable design is perfect whether you only using light weights or whether you are going heavier as an athlete.
+The FAE Slant Board has a non-slip material incorporated into the design that ensures you stay safe while improving your health.
+The durable design is perfect whether you are only using light weights or whether you are going heavier as an athlete.

 Here is a video of the slant board being used.

-- Reverse Squat Strap: One of the main tenets of knees over toes training is training the reverse or opposite of the muscles that you routinely work out.
+- Reverse Squat Strap: One of the main tenets of knee over-toe training is training the reverse or opposite of the muscles that you routinely work out.
 The Reverse Squat Strap allows you to work out the exact opposite muscles utilized in the squat, therefore balancing out your body.

-Ensuring you maintain muscular balance is crucial to staying healthy and improving overall performance athletically.
-Use the Reverse Squat Strap to warm up, or diminish imbalances that you have developed over the years.
+Ensuring you maintain muscular balance is crucial to staying healthy and improving overall athletic performance.
+Use the Reverse Squat Strap to warm up or diminish imbalances that you have developed over the years.
 I guarantee you won’t regret it.

 If you are still confused about how this product is used, please watch this short clip to gain further understanding.

-- Nordic Mini: The nordic mini is a revolutionary piece of equipment that is half the price of the competitors, while not sacrificing the durability of its design.
-The nordic curl is one of the best exercises individuals with knee injuries can routinely utilize in their workout regimen.
+- Nordic Mini: The Nordic Mini is a revolutionary piece of equipment that is half the price of its competitors while not sacrificing the durability of its design.
+The Nordic curl is one of the best exercises individuals with knee injuries can routinely utilize in their workout regimen.
 The only issue that has stopped athletes, until now, is the setup of the exercise.
-In the past, you’d have to have a partner or use a bar, or strap that wasn’t nearly as comfortable.
+In the past, you’d have to have a partner or use a bar or strap that wasn’t nearly as comfortable.
 The Nordic Mini makes those less-than-ideal setups a thing of the past.